petrocik/bluetoothserial/README.md

+# Forked!
+Active developement is now at https://github.com/jpetrocik/bluetoothserial

 # Android Bluetooth Serial

-Class wraps all the Android bluetooth internals needed to establish and maintain a serial communication with bluetooth.
+Class wraps all the Android bluetooth internals needed to establish and maintain a bidirectional serial communication with bluetooth.
 Uses a callback to send data receive via bluetooth to your activity.
 You just need to implement the BluetoothSerial.MessageHanler callback.
 The example below does it using an anonymous inner class.

 Connections are automatically reestablished if the connection is lost.
 Add LocalBroadcastManager registerReceiver to your activity to be notified when the connection is lost and/or reestablished.